Paul Bristow: Political career

 In 2006, Bristow was elected to Hammersmith and Fulham Council as a councillor for Fulham Reach ward.
 He stood down from the council to contest the Labour-held seat of Middlesbrough South and East Cleveland at the 2010 general election, finishing in second place with 35.6% of the vote.

+In 2013 he tried, unsuccessfully, to be the Conservative candidate for the constituency of South East Cambridgeshire making the final short-list but losing out to Lucy Frazer.

 After returning to Peterborough, Bristow contested the 2019 Peterborough by-election, finishing in third place behind Labour's Lisa Forbes and Brexit Party candidate Mike Greene.
-At the 2019 general election, he won the seat with a majority of a majority of 2,580 votes.
+At the 2019 general election, he won the seat with a majority of 2,580 votes.
 Before his parliamentary career, Bristow had been the chairman of the lobbying trade body, the Association of Professional Political Consultants, between 2017 and 2019.
 He was also the director of the healthcare public relations consultancy PB Consulting which he had founded in 2010.
-He resigned his directorship in January 2020.
+Bristow resigned his directorship and handed over control of the firm to his wife in January 2020.
+It was also renamed as HealthComms Consulting in the same year.
+As MP, he continued to submit questions to ministers on health issues related to the firm but did not always declare his interests.

-Following his election to Parliament, Bristow became a member of the Health and Social Care Committee, serving from 2020 to 2022.
-He was appointed as a Parliamentary Private Secretary to the Secretary of State for Digital, Culture, Media and Sport Nadine Dorries in February 2022.
+Bristow has served as a member of the Health and Social Care Committee since November 2022 and had previously been part of the committee between March 2020 and May 2022.
+He was appointed as a Parliamentary Private Secretary (PPS) to the Secretary of State for Digital, Culture, Media and Sport Nadine Dorries in February 2022.
+In April 2020, Bristow discussed in an interview with the BBC that he had broken restrictions during the first COVID-19 lockdown by visiting his father before he died of a brain tumour.
+He commented that "anybody would've done the same".